LeoTN/yt-dlp-autohotkey-gui/README.md

 ## Important

-> This is my first script with an included MSI installer so there will be bugs and all the good stuff eventually.
+> This is my first script using the [PowerShell AppDeploymentToolkit](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit), so expect bugs and errors.
+All the good stuff :)

-**NOTE :** The best way of installing this script is the MSI file included in the [latest release](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest).
+**NOTE :** The best way of installing this script is the installer archive file included in the [latest release](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest).
 You can find all releases [here](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases).

-If you are a developer and would like to use the repository, please note that parts of the script need to be compiled and components such as Python or FFmpeg may need to be installed first.
-Therefore, I recommend first installing the program via the [installer](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest/download/VideoDownloaderInstaller.msi) and then cloning the repository into the installation directory.
-If you have any questions or suggestions, please feel free to write a post [here](https://github.com/LeoTN/yt-dlp-autohotkey-gui/discussions/categories/q-a).
+If you are a developer and would like to use the repository, please note, that parts of this script need to be compiled and components such as Python or FFmpeg may need to be installed first.

+Therefore, I recommend cloning the repository first and afterwards executing the **VideDownloader-Setup.exe** file located in the [installer archive](https://github.com/LeoTN/yt-dlp-autohotkey-gui/releases/latest/download/VideoDownloaderInstaller.zip) to install the application.
+Select the repository folder *yt-dlp-autohotkey-gui* as the installation target folder and you're done.

 **I appreciate [yt-dlp](https://github.com/yt-dlp/yt-dlp) for providing such an incredibly useful repository for everyone free to use.
 Your or rather [these guys](https://github.com/ytdl-org/youtube-dl) work is the reason, why this script can even exist.
 I would also like to thank the team behind the [FFmpeg](https://ffmpeg.org) software, which is used to provide more functionality for yt-dlp.
 Thank you!**